 It is present in four departments and nine cities.
 It has a real estate portfolio spread over 58 sites representing more than 830,000 m².
 AMU was a winner of the Campus Operation, which, in conjunction with the CPER (State-Regional Plan Contract), enables it to rehabilitate and modernise its campuses in order to aim for the best international standards.
 AMU is now a recognised and identified partner, which has been able to impose its identity and assert itself as a key player in its region, in whose development and influence it plays an active role.

-From 2012, AMU has developed and structured a streamlined and readable training offer.
-This work was further developed as part of the master plan for the training offer that it drew up in 2016 and 2017, the result of internal consultation but also of exchanges with socio-economic partners and local authorities.
+From 2012, AMU has developed and structured a streamlined and clear training offer.
+From 2012, AMU has developed and structured a streamlined and clear training offer.
+This work has been deepened within the framework of the master plan for the training offer that it developed in 2016 and 2017, the result of internal consultation but also of exchanges with socio-economic partners and communities.
 In terms of research and innovation, AMU has developed a strategy co-constructed at the site level in conjunction with the main research organisations (CNRS, Inserm, IRD, CEA, etc.) and structured around its numerous research units and federations and its five intersectoral and interdisciplinary research centres (PR2I):

 - Health & Life Sciences